angular/components/guides/duplicate-theming-styles.md

 }
 ```

-To fix this, the dedicated mixin for color styles should be used for the `.dark-theme`
+To fix this, you can use the dedicated mixin for color styles for the `.dark-theme`
 selector.
 Replace the `angular-material-theme` mixin and include the dark theme using the
 `angular-material-color` mixin.
 For example: